 Can you explain what a series is?

 A series entry must have a central consistent theme, i.e. editorial article, sequential comic, book.
+Series are most often from a single article or book.
 All series will be judged as a whole.
-In some cases it may be more prudent to enter single entries from a series either in addition to or in lieu of a series.

 When is the deadline?

 March 31, 2023, midnight EST.

 Yes.
 If you miss our March 31st deadline we will add a $10 late fee (total) to each entry (Single or Series).
 Final deadline is April 7th; no entries will be accepted after midnight New York time on that date.

 - Series Entry (2–5 images with same theme): $70($5 per each additional image, up to 10 images)

 - Single Entry: $15

 - Series Entry (2–5 images with same theme): $35($5 per each additional image, up to 10 images)

 We accept Visa, MasterCard, Discover, American Express and PayPal.
 We also accept checks and money orders in US Funds.

 I’m having difficulty paying for or uploading my entries, who do I contact?